DNSCrypt/dnscrypt-resolvers/v2/public-resolvers.md

 sdns://AQEAAAAAAAAADjIwOC42Ny4yMjAuMTIzILc1EUAgbyJdPivYItf9aR6hwzzI1maNDL4Ev6vKQ_t5GzIuZG5zY3J5cHQtY2VydC5vcGVuZG5zLmNvbQ

-## cisco-familyshield-doh
+## cisco-familyshield-ipv6

-Block websites not suitable for children (DoH protocol)
+Block websites not suitable for children (IPv6)

 Warning: modifies your queries to include a copy of your network address when forwarding them to a selection of companies and organizations.